dbashford/mimosa-es6-module-transpiler/README.md

 __Note__: The ES6 transpiler currently does not support source maps.
 So source maps will not be generated, nor will source maps already present (as from CoffeeScript) be honored or updated.
 They will not, however, be removed.

 __Note__: The ES6 module syntax is fluid and may change down the road.

+__Note__: This does not support the full set of ES6 module syntax, but it does the support the major pieces.
+This module wraps [square's transpiler](https://github.com/square/es6-module-transpiler), so as it adds features and more feature support this module will benefit.

 ## Default Config